kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-2-corporatism-technocracy.md

 Most politics these days is political theater, what Chris Williamson coined as _Performative Disagreement_ in his interview with General Robert Spalding.[^williamson2022ud]

-We could observe this in the primaries of the US elections in 2019 when candidates like Kamala Harris accused Joe Biden indirectly of being a racist because he opposed public school busses and worked with segregationists in his past.[^breuninger2019gm] She also accused him indirectly of rape when she said she believed Biden’s accusers for sexual misconduct.[^burke2019hj] After she lost in the primaries she was picked as his running mate nevertheless, proving the political theater.
+We could observe this in the primaries of the US elections in 2019 when candidates like Kamala Harris accused Joe Biden indirectly of being a racist because he opposed public school buses and worked with segregationists in his past.[^breuninger2019gm] She also accused him indirectly of rape when she said she believed Biden’s accusers for sexual misconduct.[^burke2019hj] After she lost in the primaries she was picked as his running mate nevertheless, proving the political theater.
 This trend can be observed not just in the USA, but throughout Western Democracies.

 And the growing influence of unelected organizations like the World Economic Forum (WEF) under Klaus Schwab and their direct influence on politicians and companies is a worrying trend.
 The WEF is in reality only an exchange for Corporatism, even if they call it euphemistic <q>Public-Private Partnerships</q>.[^matuschek2022gv]